-Group therapy is a type of psychotherapy in which a small group of people (usually 5-12) with similar presenting issues come together for discussion, accountability, and growth.
-These groups can be “informal” and take the shape of “12 step programs” but generally they are led by a trained professional with specific goals in mind.
+Group therapy is a type of psychotherapy in which a small group of people (usually 5-12) with similar presenting issues come together for group discussion, accountability, and growth.
+These groups can be “informal” and take the shape of “12 step programs” but generally group therapy sessions are led by a trained professional with specific goals in mind.

 Human beings have a natural inclination to want to be in a community with others.
 Group therapy can be an extremely powerful tool because of this desire to congregate together and relate to each other.

-For these reasons and more, group therapy can prove even more successful than individual therapy for many mental health and substance abuse patients and can also serve as an excellent complimentary piece to traditional individual therapies.
+For these reasons and more, group therapy can prove even more successful than individual therapy for many mental health and substance abuse patients and can also serve as an excellent complementary piece to traditional individual therapies.

 Group therapy can prove particularly effective for substance use treatments like alcohol and drug addiction.
 Because these afflictions often isolate people from their families and support systems, those in recovery are often eager to rejoin normal society and can be inspired by the successes of others.

-Especially when led by a well-trained group therapist and the group dynamics are going well, the healing potential of group therapies can be utilized to foster healthy relationships, provide accountability, give patients a forum for self-realization, and teach new social skills.
+Especially when group therapy sessions are led by a well-trained group therapist and the group dynamics are going well, the healing potential of group therapies can be utilized to foster healthy relationships, provide accountability, give patients a forum for self-realization, and teach new social skills.
 In summation, group therapy can provide a wide range of growth opportunities and is a healthy alternative or complement to individual therapy.

 What to Expect in Group Therapy

 Traditionally, group therapy for substance abuse or with co-occurring mental health disorders involves one or more trained and licensed psychologists who lead a group of between 5 and 15 patients.
 Usually, groups meet for an hour or two every week as a group process and discuss each problem.

 More and more, patients are attending group therapy as a sole means of counseling, but traditionally, group therapy is seen as complementary to individual counseling.

-Most groups are designed to speak to a specific problem such as obesity, depression, social anxiety, or drug/alcohol abuse.
+Most group therapy sessions are designed to speak to a specific problem such as obesity, depression, social anxiety, or drug/alcohol abuse.
 Other groups may focus more generally on dealing with anger or family issues, body image, social difficulties, or coping with loss.
 “Support Groups” are often utilized to help those who have experienced profound loss, such as the death of a loved one.

 Group Therapy and Substance Abuse

-Group interaction can be therapeutic in many circumstances.
+Group interaction is good for one’s mental health in many circumstances.
 Relationships have the power to change people.
 This is especially true in therapeutic relationships- as patients become attached to group leaders and group members, they are more likely to exhibit change.
 There are many different types of “groups” that can constitute as therapeutic.
 According to Substance Abuse and Mental Health Services Administration (SAMHSA) here are the five group models that are common in substance abuse treatment:

-- Psychoeducational groups-These groups are largely informational and seek to teach about the dangers of substance use and abuse.
+This group psychotherapy is largely informational and seeks to teach about the dangers of substance use and abuse.
 They can be helpful for patients as well as friends and family.

 These groups help develop healthy habits, such as coping skills, that will assist patients in breaking free of addiction.
 Skills development groups let you learn new skills or improve existing ones.

-All of these group types can be effective for varying issues but have proven especially effective for substance abuse.
-Many trained and licensed psychotherapists have experience leading one or more of these types of groups.
+All of these group therapy types can be effective for varying issues but have proven especially effective for substance abuse.
+Many trained and licensed psychotherapists and mental health professionals have experience leading one or more of these types of group therapy.

-While these are general benefits, there are also many documented clinical benefits of group therapy, such as:
+While these are general benefits, there are also many documented clinical and mental health benefits of group therapy, such as:

 Offers family‐like experiences

-Group therapy can provide a stable relational dynamic that may have been lacking in many patients’ home life.
-The group structure can also give members the chance to practice healthy ways of interacting with “families” that help improve relational and coping skills.
+Group therapy can provide a stable relational dynamic that may have been lacking in many patients’ primary family group.
+The group setting can also give members the chance to practice healthy ways of interacting with “families” that help improve relational and coping skills.

 Allows individuals to effectively confront their substance abuse and other struggles

-Groups that develop relational currency tend to offer a greater level of accountability for members.
+Group therapy sessions that develop relational currency tend to offer a greater level of accountability for members.
 Because members share experiences and struggles, as well as victories and goals, they are better equipped than an individual therapist to encourage.
-Confrontation can play a healthy role in substance abuse treatment groups, especially when members deny their problems.
-Participating in these healthy confrontations can help members recognize their areas of growth.
+Confrontation can play a healthy role in substance abuse treatment groups, especially when group members deny their problems.
+Participating in these healthy confrontations can help group members recognize their areas of growth.

 Allows one therapist to treat multiple patients

 In individual therapy, only one patient can receive counseling at a time.
-However, a group setting allows a therapist to influence many patients at once.
+However, group therapy allows a therapist to influence many patients at once.
 Also, once a group develops chemistry and trust, individual group members can extend the influence of their groups by acting as “therapists” themselves.